wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-safe-links/includes/6-examine-end-user-experience-with.md

 1. Someone sends a user an email message that contains a URL to a web site.
 2. The message flows through the anti-malware pipeline.
 Assuming the message passes through all the initial checks, it eventually arrives in the recipient’s inbox.
 3. The user opens the message and selects the link.
-4. When the user selects the link, the URL is redirected to a secure server that checks the URL against a block list of known malicious web sites.
+4. When the user selects the link, the URL is redirected to a secure server that checks the URL against a blocklist of known malicious web sites.

      -  If the link is safe, the user’s browser navigates to the target web site.
      -  If the link is malicious, the user’s browser displays a warning page.